QUAREP-LiMi/QUAREP-LiMi-Tool-Kit/README.md

 # QUAREP-LiMi Tool Kit
-automation tools for microscope quality assesment
+automation tools for microscope quality assessment

 The tool kit is a python script to start quality measurements, analyze them and show the results.